 - The Chapter has grown to approximately 1000 members and re-positioned itself to continue improving child health, quality, education, health care systems, and practice management.
 It played a key role in developing legislation to create a children's health plan, which later became Minnesota Care.
 It has also played a key role in increasing Minnesota's immunization rates.

-- Currently, the Chapter is working on a variety of projects to reduce childhood obesity, increase immunization rates, improve pediatric quality outcomes, promote health care homes, and preserve newborn screening.
+- Currently, the Chapter is working on a variety of projects to improve access to mental health services, reduce poverty/disparities, strengthen child abuse screening and referrals and increase immunization rates.

 ||Anne Edwards, MD

 ||Josh Petrikin, MD

 ||Joseph Rigatuso, MD

 ||Daniel Broughton, MD

 ||Lowell Barr, MD